cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 _Moving_ a value simply means passing that value to another function.

 This results in somewhat similar constraints to the Rust ownership model, but there are some differences.
-In particular, the rust ownership model exists (in part) to avoid data races and concurrent mutable access to a memory value.
+In particular, the Rust ownership model exists (in part) to avoid data races and concurrent mutable access to a memory value.
 This is obviously impossible in Cairo since the memory is immutable.
 Instead, Cairo leverages its linear type system for two main purposes:

 - Ensuring that all code is provable and thus verifiable.